LingzhangMeng/OptiRes/README.md

 Step 1: Preprocess scRNA-seq Data with Seurat
 Process your scRNA-seq data using the standard Seurat workflow:
 # Example Seurat workflow (adjust as needed)
+Step 1: Embedd UMAP
-library(Seurat)
+library(Seurat) \
-seu_obj <- ScaleData(seu_obj)
+seu_obj <- ScaleData(seu_obj) \
-seu_obj <- RunPCA(seu_obj)
+seu_obj <- RunPCA(seu_obj) \
-seu_obj <- FindNeighbors(seu_obj)
+seu_obj <- FindNeighbors(seu_obj) \
-seu_obj <- FindClusters(seu_obj, resolution = 0.5)  # Temporary resolution
+seu_obj <- FindClusters(seu_obj, resolution = 0.5)  # Temporary resolution \
 seu_obj <- RunUMAP(seu_obj)

 Ensure that UMAP embeddings are generated, as they are required for silhouette score calculations.
-The initial resolution value in FindClusters can be arbitrary, as OptiRes will evaluate a range of resolutions.
+The initial resolution value in FindClusters can be arbitrary, as OptiRes will evaluate a range of resolutions. \

-Step 2: Calculate Silhouette Scores Across Resolutions Use the scSilhouette function to compute silhouette scores for a range of resolution values: results_df <- scSilhouette(seu_obj, resolutions = seq(0.01, 2.00, 0.01))
+Step 2: Calculate Silhouette Scores Across Resolutions Use the scSilhouette function to compute silhouette scores for a range of resolution values:\
+results_df <- scSilhouette(seu_obj, resolutions = seq(0.01, 2.00, 0.01))

 Example Output:
-Calculating silhouette scores for 200 resolutions...
+Calculating silhouette scores for 200 resolutions... \
-Computing resolution at 0.01
+Computing resolution at 0.01 \
-Silhouette score = 0.3528
+Silhouette score = 0.3528\
-Computing resolution at 0.02
+Computing resolution at 0.02\
-Silhouette score = 0.3594
+Silhouette score = 0.3594\
-Computing resolution at 0.03
+Computing resolution at 0.03\
-Silhouette score = 0.4341
+Silhouette score = 0.4341\
-Computing resolution at 0.04
+Computing resolution at 0.04\
-Silhouette score = 0.4348
+Silhouette score = 0.4348\
-...
+...\
-Computing resolution at 2.00
+Computing resolution at 2.00\
-Silhouette score = 0.3125
+Silhouette score = 0.3125\
-Highest Silhouette Score: 0.4348
+Highest Silhouette Score: 0.4348\
 Optimal Resolution: 0.04

 View the results:
 View(results_df)

-The output is a data frame with two columns: Resolution and SilhouetteScore.
+The output is a data frame with two columns: Resolution and SilhouetteScore.\

 Step 3: Visualize Silhouette Scores
 Plot the silhouette scores to identify the optimal resolution: library(ggplot2) p <- Plot_res(results_df) print(p)

-This generates a plot with silhouette scores across resolutions, highlighting the optimal resolution in red (e.g., 0.42 in the example dataset).
+This generates a plot with silhouette scores across resolutions, highlighting the optimal resolution in red (e.g., 0.42 in the example dataset).\

-Step 4: Generate a Colorful Cluster Tree
+Step 4: Generate a Colorful Cluster Tree\
-Create a colorful dendrogram to visualize cluster relationships at the optimal resolution, which aids in cell type annotation: dendro <- Plot_ColorfulClusterTree(seu_obj, results_df, dims = 1:5) plot(dendro)
+Create a colorful dendrogram to visualize cluster relationships at the optimal resolution, which aids in cell type annotation:\
+dendro <- Plot_ColorfulClusterTree(seu_obj, results_df, dims = 1:5)\
+plot(dendro)

 The dims parameter specifies the principal components used for building the cluster tree.
-Adjust as needed (e.g., dims = 1:3, dims = 1:10) based on your data.
+Adjust as needed (e.g., dims = 1:3, dims = 1:10) based on your data.\

 Step 5: Visualize Clusters with UMAP
-Visualize the clusters at the optimal resolution using a UMAP plot: library(Seurat)
+Visualize the clusters at the optimal resolution using a UMAP plot: \
+library(Seurat) \
 DimPlot(seu_obj, reduction = "umap")

 This plot displays the cell clusters based on the optimal resolution identified by OptiRes.